Rakshit Shetty And Rashmika Mandanna To Come Face-To-Face For The First Time Since Their Break-up!

 Rakshit Shetty and Rashmika Mandanna are two well-established stars of Sandalwood.
 They are busy with their respective projects, awaiting some big releases they've featured in.
 But, these two actors share a history.
 Rakshit and Rashmika first met on the sets of their film, Kirik Party.
 After dating for a brief period, they even decided to get engaged.
 However, things fell apart and the actors called it quits on their relationship.
 And now, we have learned that Rakshit and Rashmika are coming face-to-face for the first time since their infamous break-up!

-Rashmika & Rakshit Tp Come Together?
+Rashmika & Rakshit's History

 Although Rashmika and Rakshit were once a happening couple of Sandalwood and even chose to remain respectful of each other after parting ways, they were never spotted together.
 Unlike other former star lovers, who continue to remain friends after breaking up, this duo decided to stay away from each other.